The consumer secrets that drive B2B marketing

 10. How do personal/demographic factors influence purchase decisions?

-*What is the Customer Really Buying?
+*What is the customer really buying?

 After compiling a list of all the people behind the purchasing decision, you’ll know what to emphasize when communicating with each one.